yegor256/blog/_posts/2015/jul/2015-07-28-checked-vs-unchecked-exceptions.md

 the single responsibility principle), it's definitely better to let us keep some exceptions "hidden" (a.k.a. unchecked).
 But it's not a real solution.
-It is only a temporary patch that does all of us more harm than good&mdash;methods keep growing in size and complexity.
+It is only a temporary patch that does all of us more harm than good---methods keep growing in size and complexity.

 Unchecked exceptions are a mistake in Java design, not